Harofry/Certificados-gerais/README.md

 #### -Bombeiros - 2019 a 2020
 #### -UNP - 2020 a 2024
 #### -UFRN - 2022 - atualidade
-#### -Adicionais - Atividades extracurriculares relacionados a outras entidades (sem correlação com as demais acima)
+#### -Adicionais - Atividades extracurriculares relacionados a outras entidades (sem correlação com as demais acima).